Table of Contents

 1. Google Ads

 Google Ads is one of the most powerful platforms for ad retargeting due to its extensive reach across various websites and apps.
 It allows businesses to create tailored ads that target users who have previously visited their website or engaged with their content.
-With features like remarketing lists and dynamic remarketing, advertisers can serve personalized ads based on user behavior, significantly improving conversion rates.
 The platform’s integration with Google Analytics also provides valuable insights into user interactions, enabling more effective retargeting strategies.

 2. Facebook Ads